Activists slam South Korea's crackdown on propaganda against North Korea | DW | 21.07.2020

-South Korean Unification Ministry revokes efforts by human rights groups to send balloons into the North, triggering accusations that Seoul is not truly interested in the well-being of ordinary people in the North.
+South Korean Unification Ministry revokes licenses of activist groups to send balloons into the North, triggering accusations that Seoul is not truly interested in the well-being of ordinary people in the North.

 North Korean defector groups in South Korea have repeatedly floated balloons over the Demilitarized Zone into the North